Guide to Glove Materials

 Rubber offers protection against a wide variety of chemicals, cleaning agents and detergents.
 Often supplied with a long cuff, they can provide exceptional protection against harmful substances.
 They also offer strong mechanical resistance, but are not recommended for their dexterity.

-Top pick: The Supertouch 7807 Prochem Heavy Duty Rubber Gloves are outstanding rubber gloves, are their super long cuff protects the user from a wide range of hazardous substances.
+Top pick: The Capitol II Double-Dipped Rubber Gloves target="_blank"> are outstanding rubber gloves, are their super long cuff protects the user from a wide range of hazardous substances.

 Recommended industries: Cleaning, industrial, pharmaceutical, chemistry, oil and gas.